icopy-site/awesome/docs/awesome/free-for-dev.md

 ## Monitoring

+  * [Airbrake.io](https://www.airbrake.io/) - Get started with Free Forever Error and Performance Monitoring - no credit card required!
+After the Free Trial period ends, you can choose to upgrade to a paid Airbrake plan, or automatically convert to a FREE FOR LIFE Airbrake Dev Account that includes (1) User, (1) Team, (2) Projects, 7,500 Errors per month, 50,000 Performance Events, and 7 days data retention.
   * [Pingmeter.com](https://pingmeter.com/) - 5 uptime monitors with 10 minutes interval. monitor SSH, HTTP, HTTPS, and any custom TCP ports.
   * [appdynamics.com](https://www.appdynamics.com/) — Free for 24 hours metrics, application performance management agents limited to one Java, one .NET, one PHP and one Node.js
   * [appneta.com](https://www.appneta.com/) — Free with 1-hour data retention